Vinegar is an inexpensive, practical and effective home cleaner. Here are 10+ Ways I Use Vinegar at Home.

 |This is marker on my carpet before and after the vinegar treatment.|

-5. Funky Towels
+5. Use Vinegar to Clean Funky Smelling Towels

 I originally saw this on lifehacker, and I just had to try it.
 You know how sometimes bath towels and kitchen cloths get that weird bad smell?
 Try this!
 Wash your stinky load of towels in hot water, first with 1 cup vinegar (no soap or fabric softener).
 Then run another complete wash cycle with just 1/2 cup baking soda (again, no soap or fabric softener).
 Dry as normal.
 The smell disappears!
 I’ve tried it and it’s amazing!

-6. Veggie & Fruit Wash
+6. Use Vinegar for a Veggie & Fruit Wash

 Fill your sink 1/2 way with lukewarm water, add 1 cup vinegar.
 Soak veggies/fruit for 10 minutes.
 Rinse well.
 For a full tutorial, you can have a look at my original blog post on this here.